awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-task-types-custom.md

 ## End\-to\-end Demo Using Augmented AI in a custom ML workflow<a name="a2i-task-types-custom-notebook-demo"></a>

-For an end\-to\-end example that demonstrates how to integrate a human review loop into a custom machine learning workflow using Augmented AI, you can use a Jupyter notebook from this [GitHub Repository](https://github.com/aws-samples/amazon-a2i-sample-jupyter-notebooks) in an Amazon SageMaker Notebook instance\.
+For an end\-to\-end example that demonstrates how to integrate a human review loop into a custom machine learning workflow using Augmented AI, you can use a Jupyter notebook from this [GitHub Repository](https://github.com/aws-samples/amazon-a2i-sample-jupyter-notebooks) in a SageMaker Notebook instance\.
 + Use Amazon **Amazon Augmented AI \(Amazon A2I\) integration with Amazon Comprehend \[Example\]** in the following procedure to integrate a human review look into an Amazon Comprehend sentimental anlaysis workflow\.
-+ Use Amazon **Amazon Augmented AI \(Amazon A2I\) integration with Amazon SageMaker Hosted Endpoint \[Example\]** in the following procedure to learn how to integrate a human review loop into a machine learning workflow that uses a hosted Amazon SageMaker endpoint to deliver real\-time predictions\.
++ Use Amazon **Amazon Augmented AI \(Amazon A2I\) integration with Amazon SageMaker Hosted Endpoint \[Example\]** in the following procedure to learn how to integrate a human review loop into a machine learning workflow that uses a hosted SageMaker endpoint to deliver real\-time predictions\.

 **To use an Augmented AI custom task type sample notebook in an Amazon SageMaker Notebook**

-1. If you do not have an active Amazon SageMaker Notebook instance, create one by following the instructions in [Step 2: Create an Amazon SageMaker Notebook Instance](gs-setup-working-env.md)\.
+1. If you do not have an active SageMaker Notebook instance, create one by following the instructions in [Step 2: Create an Amazon SageMaker Notebook Instance](gs-setup-working-env.md)\.

 1. When your Notebook instance is active, choose **Open JupyterLab** to the right of the Notebook instance's name\.
 It may take a few moments for JupyterLab to load\.